-- You will then be prompted to confirm that you really want to stop the recovery process.
+4. You will then be prompted to confirm that you want to stop the recovery process.
 Tap on ‘Stop’.

 Going through these steps should mean that you fix the iCloud restore stuck issue, and you can continue to factory reset your iPhone and then restore from iCloud to start the process over and hope that it works.
 However, if this solution does not work, let us try the second solution.
 Well, you can also try an alternative tool in Part Three to restore your iPhone from iCloud backup with no issues.

-If the above did not work, we are pleased to share with you that we have been developing dr.fone - Repair for many years.
+If the above did not work, we are pleased to share with you that we have been developing Dr.Fone - System Repair for many years.
 It is a great companion for your iPhone.
-It can easily fix many kinds of iOS problems, and help keep your iPhone running properly.
+It can easily fix many kinds of iOS problems and help keep your iPhone running properly.
 Errors such as being stuck in iCloud restore can cost you less than ten minutes of your time to fix.
-However, take a look below, and you will see that dr.fone can help you with a number of different problems.
+However, take a look below, and you will see that Dr.Fone can help you with several different problems.

 - Easy, fast and reliable.